brh55/fitbit-sim-restart/readme.md

 # fitbit-sim-restart
 > A simple CLI helper to restart the Fitbit OS Simulator

+Currently only supports Mac OS, feel free to contribute and add other Operating Systems.

 ## Install
 ```
 $ npm install -g fitbit-sim-restart